opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 - [W3C Correlation-Context HTTP Propagator](https://w3c.github.io/correlation-context/)
 - [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation)

 This works well for our service mesh PaaS as Istio leverages Envoy’s distributed tracing feature to provide tracing integration out of the box.
 Specifically, Istio provides options to install various tracing backend and configure proxies to send trace spans to them automatically.
-It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers, so that when the proxies send span information, the spans can be correlated correctly into a single trace.
-This natively works with OpenTelemetry as well, since this is a supported context OpenTelemetry context propagation.
+It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
+It natively works with OpenTelemetry as well, since this is a supported context propagation protocol in OpenTelemetry.

 ### Data Collection